albertojulian/mada-driver-assistant/README.md

 **A** The Object Detector scans RGB images at a given frame rate from the camera in order to detect MADA objects: people, vehicles, traffic signs, traffic lights.
-When a MADA object is detected and tracked, a Space event is generated in the Driver Agent's Memory, consisting of the detected class name, the trackId, the bounding box and the distance to the camera.
+When a MADA object is detected and tracked, a Space event is generated as attribute of the MADA object, consisting of the detected class name, the trackId, the bounding box and the distance to the camera.

-**B** Speed measurements are periodically collected from the GPS in the cell phone and sent to the server in the computer, where they are stored in the Driver Agent’s Memory.
+**B** Speed measurements are periodically collected from the GPS in the cell phone and sent to the server in the computer, where they are stored as speed events in the Driver Agent’s Memory.

 **C** The driver requests if the distance to the vehicle in front is safe; the request is recognized in the cell phone, converted to text and sent to the SLM (Small Language Model) in the Driver Agent's Planner.